rauf-mifteev/DLND_Dog_Classifier/README.md

-# Udacity Deep Learning Nanodedree Dog Breed Clissifier
+# Dog Breed Clissifier Project for Udacity Deep Learning Nanodedree

 This is dog breed classifier project for Udacity's Deep Learning Nanodegree program.
 In this project, I develop code for an image classifier in **Jupiter Notebook** using **Keras** over **Tensorflow**.
 This code must be able to: